Biden stumps for McAuliffe in early test of political clout

 White House press secretary Jen Psaki said Biden would follow federal health guidelines, which offer no restrictions for vaccinated individuals.

 Biden has pledged to work with Republicans and has spent enormous political energy on the bipartisan infrastructure deal.
-But he was still expected to go after the GOP, particularly on Republican efforts to restrict ballot access in a number of states and on how Trump fueled the Jan.
-6 riot at the U.S. Capitol.
+But he still went after the GOP on Friday, saying it “offers nothing more than fear, lies and broken promises.”

 White House aides have pointed to polling that suggests Biden’s agenda is broadly popular with voters of both parties, even though it has received little support from GOP lawmakers in Washington.
 But Republican strategists cast doubt on whether Biden’s poll numbers would translate into votes.